The Happy Lands

+Plot

 The film begins with a miner suffering a back injury at a colliery in the fictional village of Carhill.
 When confronted about working conditions, the mine owner responds by saying that the workers are locked out until they accept a settlement that involves longer working hours and lower wages.
 The rest of the film shows the various stages of the eight-month strike by coal miners across Britain, including the general strike launched by the Trade Union Congress in support of the miners.
 The film makes several references to the First World War, in which many of the striking miners fought and were rewarded for their bravery.